Featured Photo: Parliament, building, indoor and chair HD by Frederic Köberl, is licensed under CC0

 - If implemented with the current wording, the Directive could result in your content being shared and accessed less widely or often.

-- Key tech industry players and European constituents are lobbying MEPs to vote against Articles 11 and 13, so we’re a few months away from knowing how the Directive will be implemented.
+- Key tech industry players and European constituents are lobbying MEPs to vote against Articles 11 and 13.
+Until the plenary vote is decided and EU member states pass their own domestic legislation, we’ll have to wait and see how the Directive will be implemented.